smartpricing/agentnet/README.md

 ### Multi-Agent Systems with YAML

-The framework excels at creating multi-agent systems where specialized agents collaborate.
+The framework excels at creating autonomous multi-agent systems where specialized agents collaborate with minimal supervision.
+Each agent in the network can operate independently while maintaining awareness of other agents' capabilities.
+This creates a resilient, self-organizing system that can tackle complex tasks through agent collaboration.
 An example setup might include:

 ```javascript
 // Load a set of specialized agents from YAML